gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 Ignore the 'secure listener' warning.

-It is theoretically possible to configure the ELB to handle SSL on behalf of the cluster nodes, but this has not been tested.
-Instead, you should enable HP Vertica native support for secure connections over SSL - see [Implementing SSL](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Security/SSL/ImplementingSSL.htm%3FTocPath%3DAdministrator's%2520Guide%7CImplementing%2520Security%7CImplementing%2520SSL%7C_____0).
-HP Vertica SSL mode is transparent to the Elastic Load Balancer and does not impact any of the setup requirements.
+**It is theoretically possible to configure the ELB to handle SSL on behalf of the cluster nodes, but this has not been tested.
+Instead, to secure your connections, you should enable HP Vertica native support for secure connections over SSL - see [Implementing SSL](http://my.vertica.com/docs/7.1.x/HTML/index.htm#Authoring/AdministratorsGuide/Security/SSL/ImplementingSSL.htm%3FTocPath%3DAdministrator's%2520Guide%7CImplementing%2520Security%7CImplementing%2520SSL%7C_____0).
+HP Vertica SSL mode is transparent to the Elastic Load Balancer and does not impact any of the setup requirements.**

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step3.png" alt="ELB-Setup-Step3" width="500">

 ####Step 4: Configure Health Check

-The Health Check defaults will validate that each HP Vertica node is accepting connections on the database port every 30 second interval.
+You can accept the defaults for the Health Check settings.
+The Health Check will validate that each HP Vertica node is accepting connections on the database port.
 The ELB will not route connections to unhealthy instances.
-For now, we'll accept the defaults as shown.

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step4.png" alt="ELB-Setup-Step4" width="500">